cpunt/cpunt.github.io/_posts/2020-08-20-linked-lists.md

 	return None
 ```
-In our find method we traverse the Linked List checking if each node data is equal to our input data.
-If we get a match we return the node.
-If there is no matches we return None.
+The find method traverses the Linked List and checks if the node data is equal to the input data.
+If it is the matching node is returned.
+If it does not match then None will be returned, indicating this data is not in the Linked List.

-## Notes
+## Summary
-Methods should have check to see if Linked List is empty.
-Removing Nodes should return node.data removed.
-Refer to as linear
+Linked Lists can be a powerful data structure when used in the correct circumstances.
+Check out these [interview questions](http://) based around Linked List so you can implement a List of your own.